Nanimo1309/AndroidStream/README.md

-# Application for stream android microphone input to your linux pc
+# Application to stream android microphone input to your linux pc

 Remember to change ip and port for your own